ServiceStack/servicestack.net/MyApp/_posts/2023-09-28_servicestack-ai.md

 ## Feedback and Feature Requests Welcome

-Please submit any feature requests for other GPT or AI providers you'd like to:
+Please submit any feature requests for other GPT or AI providers you'd like to see implemented to:

 <h3 class="not-prose text-center pb-8">
     <a class="text-3xl text-blue-600 hover:underline" href="https://servicestack.net/ideas">https://servicestack.net/ideas</a>